 Lucida has conducted several poi making and poi twirling private classes, also workshops at Cairns Festival 2013, Wallaby Creek Festival 2015 and Weipa Community International Womens Week 2016 Workshop Weekend, 2019 International Women’s Day ‘Women Weave’ event at Cairns Tanks Art Centre, also at Mother of Good Counsel, Holy Cross, Balaclava State School and Peace Lutheran College ‘After School Hours’ programs as part of the Australians Sports Commission initiative.

 Body Percussion Workshops – Using our hands, feet & thighs, clapping, slapping, stomping, making rhythms with our body.
 Possibly using our voices, creating chants or songs.

-I’ve facilitated Body Percussion Workshops at Cairns Tanks Arts Centre ‘Dance Boot Camp’ school holiday program, Tablelands Folk Festival, Reggae Town World Music Festival, Soul Song community choir’s boot camp and Weipa Community Womans Week workshop weekend.
-Have co-created Cairns ‘Flash Mob’ Indigenous youth performance group, with Deline Briscoe, Shelly Bing and the Biddigal Dancers, incorporating singing, body percussion, Indigenous and Torres Straight Island Dance, performing at Cairns Indigenous Art Fair 2016.
+Has facilitated Body Percussion Workshops at Cairns Tanks Arts Centre ‘Dance Boot Camp’ school holiday program, Tablelands Folk Festival, Reggae Town World Music Festival, Soul Song community choir’s boot camp and Weipa Community Womans Week workshop weekend.
+Also co-created Cairns ‘Flash Mob’ Indigenous youth performance group, with Deline Briscoe, Shelly Bing and the (then Biddigal Dancers) Miriki Performing Arts dancers- incorporating singing, body percussion, Indigenous and Torres Straight Island Dance, performing at Cairns Indigenous Art Fair 2016.